 Thomasís experience with restoring original masterworks has given him a glimpse inside the heads of the craftsmen of old, enabling him to design and execute ironwork with the same spirit as the originals.
 Masterfully utilizing materials and techniques that preserve the original integrity, Thomas offers ironwork that is forged with the same finesse and detail as the masters of antiquity.

-All new web subscriptions will start with the April 2018 issue.
-Call us at 800-446-1696 if you have other subscription requirements.
+All new web subscriptions will start with the December 2021 issue.
+Please email us at firstname.lastname@example.org if you have other subscription requirements.